 - Birth deformities

-- Neurological defects in the baby causing irreversible brain damage – cretinism, intellectual difficulties, hearing loss and speech difficulties, short stature, deaf mutism, dwarfism
+- Neurological defects in the baby causing irreversible brain damage.
+These include cretinism, intellectual difficulties, hearing loss and speech difficulties, short stature, deaf mutism, dwarfism

 There are a number of factors that can lead to iodine deficiency including: